openflighthpc/flight-desktop-server/docs/API.md

 #### Common errors

+All errors reported should follow the [JSON:API error specification](https://jsonapi.org/format/#errors).
+In particular, the `code` key should be included for all errors.
+The particular code to use is detailed in this document.

 If the given user cannot be found in `/etc/passwd`, a "User Not Found" error should be reported.